 - Toys, working electronics and small appliances, and household decorations.

-The arboretum this year has turned its traditional Easter Egg Hunt, from 10 a.m. to 1 p.m., into a complete family event.
+POTTSTOWN PA – Althouse Arboretum this year will turn its traditional Easter Egg Hunt, on March 28 (Saturday) from 10 a.m. to 1 p.m., into a complete family event.
 The cost is $10 per car.

 Participants will take a short hike to look for eggs hidden along the park’s woodland trails, and return them to exchange for candy and prizes.
 They also can enjoy kid-friendly carnival games, fun crafts, bingo, other activities and food, making it “a fun destination for the whole family,” the arboretum says.